Russel Williams - Looking Through the Horse’s Eyes

 Russel: Yes, I knew they weren’t dead.
 Their bodies had died, but I knew they were still alive.
 How I knew, I don’t know.

 Russel: How I knew I don’t know.
 Just one of those things…

 Iain: And then you had to go to work.

 Iain: But you had to support yourself.

 Russel: Oh yes, that was even more difficult.
 I started on ten shillings a week, which was not a lot even in those days.
-It cost at least a pound to live on.
-Then I had to do all sorts of things morning till night.
-That’s how things worked out.
-I eventually finished up on a trawler because that fed me and watered me, it helped me, until I had an accident of course, and that went.
+You needed at least a pound a week to live on.
+I had to do all sorts of things morning till night.
+I eventually finished up on a trawler because that fed me and watered me.
+But then I had an accident and that ended.